-- The edge of the square and the saw blade should be parallel as shown in figure 18. - If the front or back edge of the saw blade angles away from the square as shown in figures 19 and 20, adjustments are needed. - Loosen the socket head screws that secure the miter fence to the miter table.
-See Figure 17. - Rotate the miter fence left or right until the saw blade is parallel with the square. - Retighten the screws securely and recheck the blade-tofence alignment. - Insert the throat plate and secure with the screws.
-Tighten firmly.
-See instruction regarding "Cutting a Slot in the Zero Clearance Throat Plate".
+- The edge of the square and the saw blade should be parallel as shown in figure 19. - If the front or back edge of the saw blade angles away from the square as shown in figures 20 and 21, adjustments are needed. - Loosen the socket head screws that secure the miter fence to the miter table. - Rotate the miter fence left or right until the saw blade is parallel with the square. - Retighten the screws securely and recheck the blade-tofence alignment.

-Your saw has several scale indicators.
-After squaring adjustments have been made, it may be necessary to loosen the indicators screws and reset them to zero.
-See Figure 21.
+The saw has two scale indicators, one on the bevel scale and one on the miter scale.
+After squaring adjustments have been made, it may be necessary to loosen the indicator screws and reset them to zero.